 You want to be the center of attention and feel confident about sharing what you can offer the company.
 To get your potential company’s attention, you have to individualize your resume for that specific position.
 Targeting and emphasizing the required skills and achievements you have for that particular job vacancy is vital to landing job interviews.
 A focused resume will address all of the employer’s needs by concentrating on the qualifications that the job requires.

-Skip The Objective
+Skip The Resume Objective

 Although employers will want to know that you indeed want to work in this position, the rest of your resume and cover letter should convey this.
 Potential employers by and large don’t care what you want; they are much more interested in what you can offer them.

 Another problem with objectives is that they tend to be very vague and not hold much meaning.
 When candidates write objective statements they tend to be short, single phrases like “want to obtain a position in the oil and gas industry”.

-Write a Professional Summary
+Write a Professional Resume Summary

 The problem with an objective is that they tend not to say anything meaningful.
 If you still want to provide a potential employer with an introduction to your candidacy, there are other options.
 Instead of an objective, use a few position statements that outline your strengths and what you have to offer.

-A professional resume summary can be used as a kind of teaser that encourages those reading your resume to learn more.
+Writing a powerful professional resume summary should be used as a kind of teaser that encourages those reading your resume to learn more.
 Instead of focusing on what you want from a job, a professional resume summary summarizes what you can do for the company and how you can contribute to the company’s success.

 We offer many different resume packages to choose from depending on what you need and your budget.
 No matter which one you choose, it will get you results!
-Visit the link above to find out more.

 [tweetthis]How to compose a spectacular resume profile to skyrocket reviews.[/tweetthis]